AeroLeads people directory · profile

 What skills is Thomas Hendron known for?

-Thomas Hendron has skills like Borescope Operator, Certified Assistant Weld Inspector, Laser Safety Officer, Laser Safety, Aerospace, Weld, Testing, Gd&t, System Safety, Systems Engineering, Welding, Analysis.
+Thomas Hendron is listed with skills including Borescope Operator, Certified Assistant Weld Inspector, Laser Safety Officer, Laser Safety, Aerospace, Weld, Testing, and Gd&T.